hansa-lallu/CV/README.md

 **Fast Learner and Adaptable**

 Striving to become a software developer, I have been challenged to learn new languages and frameworks in just a few weeks.
-For example, without any prior knowledge to Javascript, I was able to create a single page [thermostat][9] app in just a few days.
+For example, without any prior knowledge to Javascript, I was able to create a single page web app of a [thermostat][9] in just a few days.

 I have always been flexible and ready to take on new challenges.
 For example, A recent physiotherapy role required working independently in a remote clinic.
 Not only did this require me to adapt to the patient management software quickly, but I also had to learn how to micromanage the clinic in terms of ordering supplies, liaising with numerous insurance bodies and adhere to company wide marketing strategies including gaining 5 star Google reviews.
 This also required excellent communication and interpersonal skills to work efficiently individually and within a team.